 Verdict

-Boomerang’s library is genuinely deep and Casino Guru’s Safety Index is favourable, so on paper it looks fine — the problem is that the headline numbers don’t capture the two concerns that matter most for players.
-First, there is no clear licensing authority behind the operation: three aggregators give three different answers, and none of them point to a credible regulator.
-Second, the player-treatment record in high-volume sources (808 TrustPilot reviews, LCB forum threads, AskGamblers complaint log) shows a consistent pattern of withdrawal delays, stalled verification, and — most concerning — self-exclusion and account-closure requests being ignored.
-Most players never hit those friction points, but when you do hit them there is no independent arbitrator to escalate to.
-For players who can tolerate that risk the game library is a draw; players who want recourse if something goes wrong should look at a casino with a real licensing authority and a cleaner complaint track record.
+Boomerang’s library is genuinely deep and its safety scores look fine on paper, but the headline numbers miss the two things that matter most.
+First, there’s no clear licensing authority behind the operation — the sources disagree, and none point to a credible regulator.
+Second, the player-treatment record shows a consistent pattern of slow withdrawals, stalled verification, and ignored self-exclusion and account-closure requests.
+Most players never hit those friction points, but when you do, there’s no independent arbitrator to turn to.
+For casual players who can tolerate that risk, the game library is a draw; anyone who wants recourse if something goes wrong should look at our Top Rated casinos instead.